NanLi-xjtu/FEcMD/README.md

 2.2 Installation
     Download the file FEcMD.zip.
-    There are two approaches to install FEcMD:
+    There are two approaches to install FEcMD (select one of them):

 (1) Extract the executable without modifying the source code.